kb1vc/SoDaRadio/README.md

 digit, click MB3 on the right half of the number display to go down, left half to go up.
 Yes this is crap UI design.
 I'll fix it soon.

-Once you've selected a ferquency, hit the "Center RX Freq" button on the waterfall display.
+Once you've selected a frequency, hit the "Center RX Freq" button on the waterfall display.
 That will center your chosen frequency in the waterfall window.
-After that, you can click on the waterfall to move the RX freqeuncy.
+After that, you can click on the waterfall to move the RX frequency.

 I often click the "TX/RX Lock" button, since I don't spend a whole lot of time working split.